Car insurance for non-UK residents

 How long can I drive my foreign car in the UK?

-There’s no limit, but you’ll need to register your foreign car if you become a UK citizen or stay in the UK for more than six months in any 12-month period.
+There’s no limit to how long you can drive a foreign car in the UK.
+But you’ll need to register your foreign car if you become a UK citizen or stay in the UK for more than six months in any 12-month period.
 You’ll also have to pay road tax (VED).

 It doesn’t matter whether you’re here for one six-month stint or several shorter stays that add up to six months.